MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/monitoring-software-installation-guide.md

 # Pre-requisites

 ## Adding Proxy Settings (optional)
-1. Be sure you login as administrator – ensure the *Performing operations as the Admin user of the MTR device* steps are followed.
+1. Be sure you log in as administrator – ensure the *Performing operations as the Admin user of the MTR device* steps are followed.
 1. In the Windows ***Search*** *box* (bottom-left section of the screen), type in **cmd** (either long press the screen or right click, and choose ***Run as administrator***).
-1. Run the following command (double quotes at end of command are important):
+1. Run the following command (double quotes at end of command are important:
    1. If using single ***proxy server***:  bitsadmin /Util /SetIEProxy LOCALSYSTEM MANUAL\_PROXY <proxyserver>:<port> ""

 *Example:* bitsadmin /Util /SetIEProxy LOCALSYSTEM MANUAL\_PROXY contosoproxy.corp.net:8080 ""*